The Week Dominator (undated)

-The 2016 Week Dominator is significantly slimmed down from 2015.
+The new Week Dominator is significantly slimmed down.
 I'm now using a soft cover with a deliciously smooth feel to it.
 There are no more pockets or strap or pen loop - those are all being moved to The Radfolio which the new dominators fit into.
 Get the Week Dominator, the two Kit pads and the Radfolio for only $45.

-See pics to the left for comparison photos of the 2016 dominator with 2015.
+See pics to the left for comparison photos of the new and old Dominator.

 The NeuYear Week Dominator will help you list your projects & goals for the week, break them into tasks & block time for the important stuff so you can dominate your week!